 The faculty in counseling programs at RIC have been preparing mental health counselors in RI for over 10 years.
-You will enjoy our small classes and on-on-one attention from dedicated faculty members, many of whom are leaders in their field.
+You will enjoy our small classes and one-on-one attention from dedicated faculty members, many of whom are leaders in their field.
 Students who graduate from one of our counseling programs often go on to become school counselors, work in agency settings serving as advocates for people in their communities, or become licensed mental health counselors in the state of Rhode Island.

 Counseling is one of the 30 fastest growing occupations in the country.
-Employment for mental health and substance use counselors is expected to grow much faster that the average for all occupations through 2016.
+Employment for mental health and substance use counselors is expected to grow much faster than the average for all occupations through 2016.

 M.A. in School Counseling

 - Licensure in mental health counseling in Rhode Island